rhatdan/docker/docs/man/Dockerfile.5.md

 **COMMENT**
  --The COMMENT instruction sets the Comment field for the generated images.

+**META**
+ --The `META` instruction allows you to describe the image your Dockerfile is building.
+META Data has to be specified in the JSON format.
+This data can be retrieved using the docker inspect command

+META { "Description" : "This image is used to start the foobar executable", \
+       "vendor" : "ACME Products", \
+       "Version" : "1.0" }

 **EXPOSE**
  --**EXPOSE <port> [<port>...]**
  The **EXPOSE** instruction informs Docker that the container listens on the